Hands-on Intensive For Shaping Behavior

 Operant conditioning principles and contingency analysis

 Using conditioned and primary reinforcement

 Creating and managing the instructional setting

-This event has been designed for BCBAs and RBTs to expand on their understanding of operant conditioning, and work on the skills of identifying and deconstructing behavior in order to build training plans, create criteria for reinforcement, and improve the timing and rate of reinforcement.
+This event has been designed for BCBAs and RBTs along with animal trainers to expand on their understanding of operant conditioning, and work on the skills of identifying and deconstructing behavior in order to build training plans, create criteria for reinforcement, and improve the timing and rate of reinforcement.
 Professional animal trainers have been working with non-verbal learners for decades and have been assessing the risks and potential fallout for using force or coercion when training.

 Your instructors, Sara Matters, MA, and Debbie Jacobs, RBT, CPDT, specialize in working with animals who have experienced trauma events in their lives and struggle to live as pets.
 Both have trained and been mentored by master animal trainers including Bob Bailey and Jean Donaldson.
 They have also done additional training at Natural Encounters Inc. in Florida training parrots and other birds.
 Sara has also participated in Mustang Camp in NM.

 Clinics that are interested in scheduling this learning opportunity for their staff can contact Sara for details.

 You can read more about PORTL in the Fourth Quarter 2016 article in Operants.

 Location: Lemon’s Hope Sanctuary, 1104 Ames Hill, Brattleboro VT